The plan to responsibly resume play for your local leagues is emerging as follows due to COVID-19:

 Schedule of Practices & Competitions?

-Each weekend (beginning Sunday, May 27 and ending Sunday, July 29) the Finkbine Team will either practice at Finkbine Golf Course, or compete against another local team in a scheduled competition.
+Each weekend, beginning in June, the Finkbine Team will practice at Finkbine Golf Course or compete against other local teams in a scheduled competition.
+Season will go through August 2020.

 What does it cost?

-- Green fees are covered for each competition (home or away)
+- Green fees for each competition (home and away)

-- Use of driving range at each practice
+- Use of Driving Range & Golf Course at each practice

-- Discounts on golf & range balls at Finkbine Golf Course during season
+- Discounted golf fees & daily range balls at Finkbine Golf Course during season

 You have read all the basics.